Zac Jones

-Zachary Jones (born October 18, 2000) is an American professional ice hockey defenseman for the Rochester Americans of the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
-Jones was drafted by the New York Rangers in the third round (68th overall) of the 2019 NHL Entry Draft.
+Zachary Jones (born October 18, 2000) is an American professional ice hockey player who is a defenseman for the Utah Mammoth of the National Hockey League (NHL).
+Jones was drafted by the New York Rangers in the third round, 68th overall, of the 2019 NHL entry draft.

 Playing career

-Jones was drafted 68th overall by the New York Rangers at the 2019 NHL Entry Draft.
+Jones was drafted 68th overall by the New York Rangers at the 2019 NHL entry draft.
 He won an NCAA championship with the UMass Minutemen in 2020–21 prior to signing a professional contract with the Rangers on April 13, 2021.
 Jones made his NHL debut for the Rangers on April 22, in a 3–2 loss against the Philadelphia Flyers.
-With his NHL debut Jones became the sixth Virginian to play in the NHL, and the first player from Richmond, Virginia to be drafted by the NHL and to play in the NHL.

-Jones recorded his first NHL point with an assist on a goal by Kaapo Kakko in his third NHL game on April 25, 2021, against the Buffalo Sabres.
+With his NHL debut Jones became the sixth Virginian to play in the NHL, and the first player from Richmond, Virginia, to be drafted and play in the NHL.
+Jones recorded his first NHL point with an assist on a goal by Kaapo Kakko in his third NHL game on April 25, against the Buffalo Sabres.

-Jones spent most of the 2021–22 season with the Hartford Wolf Pack, although he played 12 games for the Rangers.
+Jones spent most of the 2021–22 season with the Rangers' American Hockey League (AHL), the Hartford Wolf Pack, although he played 12 games for the Rangers.
 According to Hartford assistant coach Casey Torres, "He was awesome, I thought he was our best player for the entirety of the season.
 He was so dynamic.
 He created offense from high and low probability situations.
 He competed hard.
-Such great vision on the ice and just a real dynamic presence for us offensively on the back end.”
+Such great vision on the ice and just a real dynamic presence for us offensively on the back end."
 On June 16, 2023, Jones signed a two-year contract extension with the Rangers.

-Released as a free agent after not being tendered a qualifying offer by the New York Rangers, Jones was signed to a one-year, two-way contract with the Buffalo Sabres for the season on July 1, 2025.
+Released as a free agent after not being tendered a qualifying offer by the New York Rangers, Jones was signed to a one-year, two-way contract with the Buffalo Sabres for the 2025–26 season on July 1, 2025.
+Assigned to AHL affiliate, the Rochester Americans, Jones recorded 10 goals and 62 points in 60 appearances, earning selection to the AHL First All-Star Team and representing the North Division at his first AHL All-Star Classic.

+Unable to feature with the Sabres, Jones left the organization as a free agent and was signed two-year, two-way contract with the Utah Mammoth on July 1, 2026.